PSE-2012/MMWTV/README.md

   execute _Noise Filter_ only the first 10 seconds but after your Custom Filter was executed).

   * Extensive use of Plugins
-  Nearly every element of OQAT (except some GUI elements) is a plugin and can be extended, which leaves the user very much control over how OQAT works.
-The other nice effect of OQAT being build mostly out of plugins is the relaitvely small core, which leaves less oportunity for bugs.
+  Nearly every element of OQAT (except some GUI elements and the core) is a plugin and can be extended (even at runtime) , which leaves the user very much control over how OQAT works.
+The other nice effect of OQAT being build mostly out of plugins is the relaitvely small core, which leaves less space for bugs.

 #####Technology
   * [C#](http://msdn.microsoft.com/en-us/vstudio/hh341490.aspx)